8 Best Legal Case Management Software Tools for Law Firms

 Key Features:

-• Client texting and messaging
+• Built-in client texting and messaging

 • Document templates and automation